 We know that veterinary bills can shatter a family’s budget.
 Sadly, we have seen pets surrendered by a loving parent due to lack of funds for a vet treatment.
 Through our veterinary micro grant fund, we are able to help keep families together.

-We were contacted by a family forced to give up their dog because he kept running at large.
+What a difference a fence makes… we were contacted by a family forced to give up their dog because he kept running at large.
 Friends For Life arranged for fencing materials to be donated, and our volunteers answered the call to build the family a fence that would keep “Rover” in his yard.